waffle-iron/datatranslator/README.md

   ports:
   - "5432:5432"
   command: run
+pgadmin:
+  build: pgadmin4
+  container_name: pgadmin
+  environment:
+    PGADMIN_UID: 1000
+    PGADMIN_GID: 1000
+  volumes:
+    - "/home/${USER}/pgadmin:/var/pgadmin"
+  ports:
+  - "5050:5050"
+  command: pgadmin
 ```

-Once the backend is started a directory will be created at the specified location.
+Once the backend is started a directory will be created at the specified `/home/${USER}/pgdata` location.
 The ownership of the files may not coincide to any users on the host as they are relevant to the users defined within the container, and as such may only be viewable using the `sudo` command.

 ```
 $ ./dbctl start